AI4Agriculture/PyKGML_development/README.md

 # PyKGML development
-There are several strategies that can be leveraged to incoporate domain knowledge into the development of a KGML model, as explored and summarized in the two references ([Liu et al. 2022](https://doi.org/10.5194/gmd-15-2839-2022), [Liu et al. 2024](https://www.nature.com/articles/s41467-023-43860-5)):
+In PyKGML, we functionize several strategies for incoporating domain knowledge into the development of a KGML model a user-friendly way.
+Those strategies were explored and summarized in the two references ([Liu et al. 2022](https://doi.org/10.5194/gmd-15-2839-2022), [2024](https://www.nature.com/articles/s41467-023-43860-5)):
 1. Knowledge-guided initialization through pre-training with synthetic data generated generated by process-based models.
 2. Knowledge-guided loss function design according to physical or chemical laws in ecosystems, such as mass balance, non-negative.
 3. Hierarchical architecture design according to causal relations or adding dense layers containing domain knowledge.
-4. Residual modeling with ML models to reduce the bias between PB model outputs and observations.
-5. Other hybrid modeling approaches combining PB and ML models.

-In PyKGML, we aim to functionize strategies 1-3 in a user-friendly way, so that a user can develop a KGML model without compelx coding but by providing the design idea and data:
-1. Pre-training strategy will be enabled as a model training step using provided data.
-2. Loss function design will be enabled in a way that converts a equation from the user to a constrained loss function in the ML model.
+Loss function and model architecture design is proposed in a way that converts user's idea from intuitive script to functional code. **In the current version, those design functions has been realized in a preliminary way, and refinement is underway.**
-3. Architecture design will be enabled in a way that translate a user's idea of combining ML layers and blocks into functional code.

-**In this current version of PyKGML, loss function design has been realized in a preliminary way, and the function of architecture design is still under development.**  We set loss function as a input parameter for model training so that users can select a popular loss function from other libraries, e.g. MAE loss or MSE loss in Pytorch, or define their own loss functions.

-Models of KGMLag-CO2 and KGMLag-N2O were added to the model gallary of PyKGML so  users can adopt the tested architecture for training or fine-tuning.
-To make it clear, the KGMLag-CO2 and KGMLag-N2O models in PyKGML only refer to the architectures of the original models, not including the strategies involved in pretraining and fine-tuning steps to improve the model perforamnces.
-Instead, we generalize the process of model pre-training and fine-tuning for KGMLag-CO2, KGMLag-N2O, and pure ML models using the same datasets.
+Models of KGMLag-CO2 and KGMLag-N2O were added to the model gallery of PyKGML so users can adopt these previously tested architectures for training or fine-tuning.
+Please note that the KGMLag-CO2 and KGMLag-N2O models in PyKGML only include the final deployable architectures of the original models, and do not include the strategies involved in pretraining and fine-tuning steps to improve the model performances.
+Instead, we generalize the process of model pre-training and fine-tuning for all models included in the gallery.

-**Model gallary**:
+**Model gallery**:
   * Attention
-  * GRUSeq2SeqWithAttention
   * GRUSeq2Seq
   * LSTMSeq2Seq
+  * GRUSeq2SeqWithAttention
   * 1dCNN
   * RelPositionalEncoding
   * TimeSeriesTransformer